-The first big pro of attending college is increased income potential.
-Even when comparing a coding bootcamp vs associate’s degree, you are likely to start your career with a higher salary with a degree.
+The first big benefit of a computer science degree is increased income potential.
+Even when comparing a coding bootcamp vs a degree at the undergraduate level, you are likely to start your career with a higher salary with a degree.
 A computer science degree costs thousands of dollars more, but you will reap the benefits later on.

 This is because many employers see college education as the superior form of learning.
-Attending a coding trade school will still give you the proper education needed to succeed in any tech career, but if you are looking for the highest possible salary, you may want to give college a chance.
+Attending a coding bootcamp will still give you the proper education you need to succeed in a tech career, but if you are looking for the highest possible salary, you may want to give college a chance.

-While a coding trade school will certainly provide all the technical skills you need to start a tech career, you won’t really learn about the history or theories behind the skills.
-If you compare the curriculum of a coding bootcamp vs associate’s degree in computer science, for example, you’ll see a much heavier focus on theoretical learning in the associate’s degree program.
+While a coding bootcamp will provide all the technical skills you need to start a tech job, you probably won’t learn about the history or theories behind those skills.
+If you compare the curriculum of a coding bootcamp vs a computer science degree, for example, you’ll see a much heavier focus on theoretical learning in the degree program.

-This isn’t a complete necessity for most tech jobs, but if you’re the type of person that loves learning and wants to become an expert, college is the way to go.
-An associate’s degree would likely teach you more theoretical knowledge in your area of study than a coding bootcamp would.
+This isn’t a necessity for most tech jobs, but if you’re the type of person who loves learning and wants to become an expert, college might be a better choice.
+A degree will teach you more theoretical knowledge in your area of study than a coding bootcamp would.
 One of the other benefits of studying computer science is that you can take electives and learn about other subjects.

 You will likely be able to find jobs in web development, software engineering, and even data science if you attend a coding bootcamp.
-However, if you want to work as, say, an artificial intelligence (AI) engineer, you’ll probably need to pursue a master’s degree or specialized bachelor’s degree.
+However, if you want to work as, for example, an artificial intelligence (AI) engineer, you’ll probably need to pursue a master’s degree or specialized bachelor’s degree.

-Below, you will find the five biggest factors to consider when choosing between a coding trade school or college.
+Below, you will find the five biggest factors to consider when choosing a coding bootcamp vs degree.
 There are many other things to consider, but the most important aspects are cost, duration, curriculum, employer sentiment, and potential pay.
 Read below to see a direct comparison of a coding bootcamp vs college.

-When it comes to the cost of a coding bootcamp vs college, coding bootcamps are typically much less expensive.
+When it comes to the cost of a computer science degree vs a coding bootcamp, bootcamps are typically much less expensive.
 According to Career Karma’s 2021 State of the Bootcamp Market Report, the average cost of a bootcamp is slightly under $12,000, but a college degree can be double or triple the cost of one year of tuition alone.
 Then, it takes over four years to complete.
-Many university tuitions can range between $60,000-70,000 a year, and even the cheapest college education can still run you $20,000 per year.
+Even the cheapest college education can still run you $20,000 per year.